 Call us free on 0808 168 9540

-All 18 species of bats in the UK are protected by laws originating from European legislation.
-Both the bats and their roost sites are protected.
-It is illegal to kill, injury, capture or disturb a bat.
+All 18 species of bats in the UK are all protected.
+It is illegal to kill, injure, capture or disturb a bat.
 It is also illegal to damage, destroy, or obstruct roosts.
 17 species are known to breed in the UK.

-The main period when it is appropriate to undertake bat activity surveys is mid-May to August; although, in line with guidance, a single additional survey can be carried out in early May or September.
+The main period for bat activity surveys is mid-May to August, although a single additional survey can also be done in early May or September.
 To handle bats, you need a bat licence.

-Almost any building or mature tree could be a potential bat roost.
-If you have these or other structures on your site that you might be concerned about then please contact us.
+Any building or mature tree could provide potential roosting opportunities.
+If you have these on your site, then contact Phlorum.